1909 Georgia Bulldogs football team

 The 1909 Georgia Bulldogs football team represented the Georgia Bulldogs of the University of Georgia during the 1909 college football season.
 The Bulldogs completed the season with a 1–4–2 record.
 The offensive production was quite low, with only 14 points being scored over the course of seven games.
-The only victory was over Tennessee.
+The only victory was overTennessee.
 Georgia suffered its fifth straight loss to Georgia Tech and also lost to rivals Clemson and Auburn.

-In 1909, the team had an unusual situation with the first-ever co-head coaches at Georgia, James Coulter & Frank Dobson.
-1909 was the only year either of them served as head coach at Georgia.
+In September 1909, Joseph Coulter was hired by Georgia as athletic coach for the academic year of 1909–10.
+In November, Frank Dobson, who had been an assistant coach at Georgia Tech the prior year, was brought in to assist Coulter.
+Dobson added new trick plays in an attempt to energize the offense.
+Georgia football records credit Coulter and Dobson as co-coaches for the 1909 season.

 The first decade of the 1900s was not kind to Georgia.
 The Bulldogs played 70 games and had a losing record of 24–38–8, a winning percentage of just .400.
 This decade was the worst decade in Georgia football history.
 There were also seven different head coaches during the ten-year period.